breez/breez-sdk-greenlight/libs/sdk-bindings/README.md

 # breez-sdk-bindings

 This project provides bindings for breez-sdk to various languages.
-Currently supported languges are kotlin & swift.
+Currently supported languges are kotlin, swift and C#.
 For kotlin & swift, we are using [uniffi](https://github.com/mozilla/uniffi-rs).

-## prerequisite
+## Prerequisites
+* When building for Android:
-* set the ANDROID_NDK_HOME env variable to your sdk home folder
+  * Set the ANDROID_NDK_HOME env variable to your sdk home folder
-* install cargo-ndk to provide simplified android build: ```cargo install cargo-ndk```
+  * Install `cargo-ndk` to provide simplified android build: ```cargo install cargo-ndk```
+* When building C# bindings:
+  * Install `uniffi-bindgen-cs` with `cargo install uniffi-bindgen-cs --git https://github.com/NordSecurity/uniffi-bindgen-cs`
+  * Incorporate the `uniffi-bindgen-cs` requirements from [the project's README](https://github.com/NordSecurity/uniffi-bindgen-cs#how-to-integrate-bindings)

 ## Build